JairoSolutions/LinkManager/Demo.md

 ![image](https://user-images.githubusercontent.com/2329372/29326104-d8b00a80-821c-11e7-8a43-4aa5e6390759.png)

-16. After Publishing you will see a dialog box that indicates the item you publish and since I just update 1 Item only.
+16. After Publishing you will see a dialog box that indicates the item you published and since I just update 1 Item only.

 ![image](https://user-images.githubusercontent.com/2329372/29326135-f9731ad2-821c-11e7-8167-bf1d22a6f556.png)

 17. After Successfully publishing your changes.
-To your Instance web http://habitat.sc/ and in this Demo we are using Sitecore Habitat Demo Site.
+Check your website example you have http://habitat.sc/.
+In this Demo we are using Sitecore Habitat Demo Site.
 In the landing page, you can locate **About Habitat** below Sitecore Habitat Home Page in the footer section.

 ![image](https://user-images.githubusercontent.com/2329372/29326266-6846902e-821d-11e7-94aa-8f4404400bdd.png)